bursonic/driveMalta/Cars/Rules of the road.md

 2. Do a U-turn
 3. Get someone to stop the traffic
 4. Drive into a side road and reverse into the main road

+###4648 - CARS10.40

+When you are NOT sure that it is safe to reverse your vehicle you should:

+1. Use your horn
+2. Reverse slowly
+3. **Get out and check**
+4. Rev your engine

+###4649 - CARS10.41

+You are reversing your vehicle into a side road.
+When would the greatest hazard to passing traffic occur?

+1. After you've entered the side road
+2. Just before you actually begin to manoeuvre
+3. After you've completed the manoeuvre
+4. **When the front of your vehicle swings out**

 ###4432 - CARS10.42